mggyslz/LibraryManagementSystem/README.md

  **Books**
 1. Saves data such as Title, Author, ISBN, and Borrowed Status.
  **Students**
-2. Saves data such as Name, ID, and their borrowing history:
+2. - Saves data such as Name, ID, and their borrowing history:
-    -Acts as a backup of the library data.
+    - Acts as a backup of the library data.
-    -Allows librarians to review records outside the system.
+    - Allows librarians to review records outside the system.
-    -Facilitates data sharing or auditing.
+    - Facilitates data sharing or auditing.

 ---